Here is a recipe for super flavorful fish tacos made simple and nutritious with Mesa de Vida healthy cooking sauce!

 Salt to taste

-To serve: warm tortillas, shredded cabbage, salsa (I recommend mango salsa made with 1 chopped mango, 2 Roma tomatoes, 2 Tb fresh chopped cilantro, 1/4 cup finely chopped red or white onion, pinch of salt mixed with the juice of 1 lime), lime crema (1/2 cup sour cream or crema mixed with the juice of 1 lime and hot sauce to taste)
+To serve: warm tortillas or lettuce leaves, shredded cabbage, salsa (I recommend mango salsa made with 1 chopped mango, 2 Roma tomatoes, 2 Tb fresh chopped cilantro, 1/4 cup finely chopped red or white onion, pinch of salt mixed with the juice of 1 lime), or lime crema (1/2 cup sour cream or crema mixed with the juice of 1 lime and hot sauce to taste)

 Heat a large skillet over medium-high heat, when hot add oil, swirl to coat.
 Add the fish and allow to get golden brown on each side before flipping.
 Pour in your Mesa de Vida Smoky Latin inspired cooking sauce, stir to coat the fish, then turn the heat down to low.
 Cover and let cook gently until your fish flakes easily with a fork and the sauce just coats the fish.